 Alistair McNair has been a Brighton & Hove City Councillor for Patcham & Hollingbury since May 2019.
-He is the Group’s Spokesperson for Health Oversight and Scrutiny Committee, and attends Children, Young People & Skills committee.
+He is the Group’s Finance Spokesperson and attends Children, Young People & Skills committee.

 Alistair works as a manager and teacher in the tertiary education sector in Brighton.
 He previously worked for the British Council - the UK's international organisation for cultural relations and educational opportunities - in Kyiv, Ukraine, where he lived for 8 years.